 Then came 2016, when America culminated it’s 26 year descent into right wing insanity by doing the absurdly impossible — electing Donald Trump!

 I was in London the night in 1980 when Ronald Reagan was elected.
 I spent a couple of hours in my frigid, cheap, closet sized, classically British hotel room debating whether I should abandon the US right there and then.
-Of course, I didn’t, but Reagan’s election left internal scars that were brutally reopened when nutcase American voters put the joke that was the Orange Tornado into the presidency.
+I didn’t, but Reagan’s election left internal scars that were brutally reopened when nutcase American voters put the joke that was the Orange Tornado into the presidency.

 So then in 2017, I seriously got to work.
 I started collecting documents.
 With great help from my genealogy-expert sister, I figured out what towns and churches might be holding long forgotten records.
 I ordered some from Germany, others from the US, sent fees in Euros, and painstakingly built up the collection (most of the pain came as I sent money over and over) .
 The ones regarding my grandparents were particularly hard to get and remained an issue.

 I had begun emailing a staff member of the German consulate in NY about various details: did he have a list of certified translators I could contact, did the back side of documents need to be translated, etc. After a long set of exchanges, he abruptly said, “Here at the consulate, we have the authority to issue German passports.
 Your case is straightforward, so we can issue one for you with only proof of your father’s German-ness and an interview in Manhattan.
 We don’t need certifications or translations, If you follow the other procedure, which is processed in Berlin, it can take years.
 A passport is proof of citizenship and we can issue it in weeks.”

 I was stunned.
 I politely thanked him while muttering under my breath, “Shit, man.
 Couldn’t you have told me that 6 months ago and saved me a ton of effort and money?”